bacontime/games-mirror/rules/othercards-superjack.md

 ---

 Game found on reddit.
-[Full rules here.](https://www.superjackthegame.com/).
-Technically, this ruleset is a bit offkilter because the original uses red and black for colors.
+[Full rules here.](https://www.superjackthegame.com/). <!--Technically, this ruleset is a bit offkilter because the original uses red and black for colors.
 So if you steal an opponent's creature, you can use it in a royal sacrifice.
-Oh well.
+Oh well.-->